ebp-nor/workshop-2024/day1_genome_assembly/00_introduction.md

 #SBATCH --mem-per-cpu=3G
 #SBATCH --ntasks=16

-Some commands.
+First command
+Second command
+Another command
+...
 ```
 ## Other resources about assembly

 We are not the first to create a workshop or tutorials about genome assembly.
 Here are a couple of good sources for more information.

-Vertebrate Genomes Project as a workflow they have implemented in Galaxy, but with enough detail that you can run it yourself outside of Galaxy.
+Vertebrate Genomes Project has a workflow they have implemented in Galaxy, but with enough detail that you can run it yourself outside of Galaxy.
 They also link to a bit of background material.
 You can reach it here:
 [https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html](https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html)

 UC Davis Bioinformatics Core has a genome assembly workshop they held in 2020, which also contains a lot of useful information if you want to deep-dive into this subject.
 Read it here: [https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/](https://ucdavis-bioinformatics-training.github.io/2020-Genome_Assembly_Workshop/)